-The Laboratory follows the guidelines and standards established by state and federal law and by recognized agencies such as the Joint Commission on the Accreditation of Healthcare Organizations (JCAHO), Clinical and Laboratory Standards Institute (CLSI, formerly known as the National Committee for Clinical Laboratory Standards, or NCCLS), and other professional organizations.
+The Laboratory follows the guidelines and standards established by state and federal law and by recognized agencies such as The Joint Commission (TJC), Clinical and Laboratory Standards Institute (CLSI, formerly known as the National Committee for Clinical Laboratory Standards, or NCCLS), and other professional organizations.
 ZSFG, through the Laboratory Medicine Service, maintains Associate Active Membership in the Clinical and Laboratory Standards Institute (CLSI).
 This allows the laboratory director and other members of this department to participate directly in the standards-setting processes of this internationally recognized organization.